Can Someone Other Than A Property Owner Be Held Responsible For A Slip And Fall Accident?

 Speak with a Florida Personal Injury Lawyer Today

 Slip-and-fall cases are rarely as simple as you might think.
 They often involve very specific factual questions that require careful investigation and examination.
 And as the case above illustrates, there may be multiple parties who share in the liability for a given accident.

 An experienced Boca Raton slip and fall lawyer can help guide you through this process.
-So if you have been injured in an accident and need legal advice, contact the Leifer Law Firm today to schedule a free consultation.
+So if you have been injured in an accident and need legal advice, Contact Leifer & Ramirez today to schedule a free consultation.